Multi-fidelity Machine Learning Interatomic Potentials for Charged Point Defects

 \textbf{Improved accuracy and efficiency via multi-fidelity training} — While the charge-embedded model discussed above achieves accurate defect predictions, its reliance on full relaxation trajectories at the hybrid functional level presents a significant bottleneck for large-scale applications.
 To reduce the cost of expensive hybrid functional relaxations, commonly used workflows like \textsc{ShakeNBreak} \cite{mosquera2022shakenbreak} use a two-stage strategy \cite{mosquera2023identifying}.
 The \ac{PES} is initially explored using lower-cost methods (e.g., $\Gamma$-point sampling) to identify the minima, followed by higher-fidelity calculations only for the identified minima (Fig. \ref{fig_4}(a)).
 However, this approach assumes that the coarse-level search adequately reproduces the shape of \ac{HF} \ac{PESs} and its global minimum.
 Furthermore, even when limited to $\Gamma$-point sampling, the computational cost remains substantial for complex defect landscapes (Section S4).

 Motivated by these limitations, we developed a \ac{MF} training strategy (Fig. \ref{fig_4}(b)) that samples the \ac{PES} densely at the low-cost PBE level while incorporating a sparse subset ($\sim$10\%) of \ac{HF} HSE06 corrections determined using stratified sampling.
 The model learns the functional-dependent difference ($\Delta$) from HSE06 single-point energies on selected PBE structures through a joint training framework with a shared latent representation and separate (low fidelity) PBE and (high fidelity) HSE06 readout channels.
-Using neutral $V_{\text{Se}}$ as an example, the \ac{MF} approach reveals the limitation of standard defect searching workflows.
-As shown in Fig. \ref{fig_4}, conventional coarse searches (both HSE06 at the $\Gamma$-point and PBE with converged \textit{k}-points, Fig. S6) identify only a meta-stable minimum (gray circle).
+Using neutral $V_{\text{Se(1)}}$ as an example, the \ac{MF} approach reveals the limitation of standard defect searching workflows.
+As shown in Fig. \ref{fig_4}, conventional coarse search using HSE06 at the $\Gamma$-point (Fig. S9) identifies only a meta-stable minimum (gray circle).
 In contrast, the \ac{MF}-trained model discovers a distinct global minimum 0.02 eV lower in energy (red star) by learning the functional-dependent correction required to stabilize this basin (Fig. \ref{fig_4}(b)).
 This prediction is further confirmed by hybrid-functional DFT with converged \textit{k}-point sampling, which reproduces the ML-predicted minimum within 8 meV.
 Beyond improved accuracy, this \ac{MF} approach dramatically reduces the computational cost of comprehensive PES exploration by approximately three orders of magnitude (Section S4), enabling systematic studies across multiple charge states and defect types.